European resident: how to look for work in France?

 You must:

-It is the unemployment institution of the country you just left that continues to pay you your benefits.
+It is the unemployment institution of the country you have just left that continues to pay you your benefits.
 Pôle emploi keeps track of your job search in France.

 Please note